asjafjell/dotfiles-macos/virtual linux/README.md

    This will map
    - Right ⌘ button to `Meta`, which we can map in Intellij IDEA.
    - _Left Option + Left ⌘_ to `Option`
+3. Map `Windows` key to `Meta`.
+This is a bit backwards, but it does the trick for giving us a key which can act as a Command key (⌘).
+In Intellij IDEA, do the following:
+  - _Help -> Edit Custom Properties_,
+  - Add `keymap.windows.as.meta=true` to the file.
-4. Install the plugin [macOS Keymap](https://plugins.jetbrains.com/plugin/13258-macos-keymap).
+5. Install the plugin [macOS Keymap](https://plugins.jetbrains.com/plugin/13258-macos-keymap).
 This plugin adds keymap called _Intellij IDEA Classic (macOS)_ as a keymap.
 This will have a lot of shortcuts where `Meta` is used.
-5. We must remove a few default shortcuts from Ubuntu in order to use them in Intellij.
+6. We must remove a few default shortcuts from Ubuntu in order to use them in Intellij.
 Remove with the following script:
    ```shell
    # Remove shorcuts for Activities:
    gsettings set org.gnome.shell.extensions.dash-to-dock hot-keys false